 One thing is the same, though: Preparation.
 Preparation and planning represent 90% of the work on any size document control software project.
 Before the document control software can receive the migration, users must plan workflows, create content types, map reference links between files, identify users, define groups, and more.
 But, it’s worth it.
 Good preparation ensures a smooth migration.

-This level of preparation helped a customer get a handle on all of the documents they needed to manage in their DMS.
+This level of preparation helped a customer get a handle on all the documents they needed to manage in their DMS.
 It helped them think about their numbering schema, folder structure, templates, overlays, document location, and more.
 Not only did they migrate about a dozen different kinds of documents, but they also had them configured in an efficient and streamlined way on day one.

 The document migration, itself, can usually be done in a day.
 Different tools exist, to assist with the migration.
 Documents can be manually imported into the document management system using a simple batch process.
 More robust migration tools will also import data points, such as creation date, version number, approver information, next review date, document status and more.
 For users that need to move documents, historical data, and rules, this is the way to go.
-On top of this, migration services offered by the document management system provider make the entire process run even more smoothly.
+On top of this, data migration services offered by the document management system provider make the entire process run even more smoothly.
 And, if unexpected issues should arise, the provider can quickly resolve them.

 ROI for DMS

 The business case for a DMS is compelling.
 Companies usually see an ROI in a matter of months.
 Some, in less than a month!
 Even if a document and data transfer were difficult, the efficiency gains that document control software can provide would still be compelling.
 Fortunately, with some good up-front preparation, powerful data and file migration tools and helpful services, it’s easy for companies to get all the benefits a document management system offers.
 To get started on importing your documents, contact the DMS experts at DocXellent.